Study Recording Engineering in the US

 University of Miami's Frost School of Music was the first school to offer a degree in recording engineering in the US.
 Their Music Engineering Technology program offers both undergraduate degrees and a graduate degree in music engineering technology.
 The undergraduate degrees are offered as both Bachelor of Music and Bachelor of Science degrees.
 Students in these programs are required to be involved in music lessons and performing ensembles, complete four levels of music theory, as well as a variety of other music courses.
 Their website describes this program as a "unique interdisciplinary program" that "emphasizes the study of music recording, music theory and performance, digital audio, electrical engineering, and computer science."
 The program requires proficiency on a musical instrument or voice.
 The graduate degree is a two-year program that focuses on electrical engineering, digital audio, psychoacoustics, and the psychology of music.
 Generally, only students with a BSEE, BSCE, or a BSCS degree are accepted into this program.
 Unlike the undergraduate program, however, proficiency on a musical instrument is not required.

-American University in Washington, D.C. offers both a Bachelor of Arts in Audio Production and Bachelor of Science in Audio Technology.
+American University - International Accelerator in Washington, D.C. offers both a Bachelor of Arts in Audio Production and Bachelor of Science in Audio Technology.
 Students in both programs will receive hands-on training in the studio regarding the computer software and hardware equipment essential to creating audio for certain types of entertainment.
-American University also offers a master's degree in audio technology, as well as an accelerated bachelor's or master's program that allows students the opportunity to earn both undergraduate and graduate degrees.
+American University - International Accelerator also offers a master's degree in audio technology, as well as an accelerated bachelor's or master's program that allows students the opportunity to earn both undergraduate and graduate degrees.